scaralfred/CatsPediaApp/README.md

 If you want to adopt a cat and cannot choose between several Cats Breeds, this app will do that for you.
 Using various filters of the app you will be able to find the best cat breed that would be perfect for you and your family.

 - Searching:
-Maybe you want to search for a particular dcat breed but you can’t seem to remember the name.
-This app lets you find all the Cat breeds using efficient sorting parameters such as origin, pbody type, federations & clubs, etc.
+Maybe you want to search for a particular cat breed but you can’t seem to remember the name.
+This app lets you find all the Cat breeds using efficient sorting parameters such as origin, body type, coat length, federations & clubs, etc.

-And more…
+And additionally…

 There are countless other features such as cute photos and YouTube videos of all the Cat breeds, standardized metrics for body type and breed origin, and options for feedback.

 And if you are bored, you can always take a photo of yourself to see what breed would you be if you were a cat!

 Isn’t that exciting?
 So, what’s holding you back?
-Download the Cats Pedia – Cat Breed Identifier app right away and become one of the true Cat Lovers!
+Download the Cats Pedia – Cat Breeds Identifier app right away and become one of the true Cat Lovers!

 Do you have any questions or feedback?